sridharsaig/CIR/README.md

 ## Citation

-The following creators cited here in 2020 for the development of Pytorch3D consequently forming the root of the development of this project.
+The following creators are cited here in 2020 for the development of Pytorch3D obliquely forming the root of the development of this project.

 ```
 @misc{ravi2020pytorch3d,